liferay/liferay-docs/develop/tutorials/articles/01-introduction/00-intro.markdown

 [Customizing Liferay Portal](/develop/tutorials/-/knowledge_base/6-2/customizing-liferay-portal)

-Now that you know what Liferay Tutorials offers, it's time to discover new things as you develop sites in Liferay.
+Now that you know what the articles here offer, it's time to discover new things as you develop sites in Liferay.